VinZpb/Python-Store-Sales-Management-Apps/README.md

 -	Update a Product Cost of Good Sold based on requested product id.
 3. Change Pin Numbers
 4. Exit to Main Menu

+# 7. Exit menu is selected to terminate program